daftspunk/pond/README.md

 ## Coding standards

-Coding standards are usual (no semicolons), except that we enforce an explicit rule for imports.
+Coding standards are usual (no semicolons) with some additions.

+### Imports for scripts

 Imports should be done with `const`.
 If the imported object is a class (can be used with `new`), the constant name should have a capital first letter.
 Otherwise it should be lower-case. **TODO:** update the code to use this rule everywhere.

 ```